kaerimichi/jira-worklog-manager/README.md

 -h, --help           output usage information
 ```

-### Timetracker information retrieval
+### Work log retrieval of a given date

-You can retrieve all work log for the specified day (defaults to current day if not specified)
+You can retrieve all work logs of a given date (defaults to current day if not specified)

 ```
-  Usage: timetracker [options]
+  Usage: jira-worklog-manager check-date [options]

   Options:

-    -d, --date [date]  Optional worklog date (DD/MM/YYYY), defaults to current date -h, --help         output usage information
+    -d, --date [date]  Optional worklog date (DD/MM), defaults to current date -h, --help         output usage information

 ```